bookchainio/steem-whitepaper/nl-NL/SteemWhitePaper.md

 As of May 1, 2016, over 98.49% of all STEEM has been converted to SP.
 This demonstrates that demand to hold long term dominates.
 In this environment both liquid STEEM and SP are diluted to fund rewards.

-For the first 2 years of Bitcoin's life the network sustained an annual inflation rate<sup id="fnref:20"><a href="#fn:20" class="footnote-ref">20</a></sup> of over 100%.
+For the first 2 years of Bitcoin's life the network sustained an annual inflation rate[^20] of over 100%.
 For the first 5 years it was over 30%, and for the first 8 years it was over 10%.
 According to the tool for estimating future inflation included with the Steem source code, Steem by contrast will achieve an instantaneous annual rate of approximately 12% after just 1 year (not including the effects of SMD operations).

 ### Accounting In Steem